Minister of Crown–Indigenous Relations and Northern Affairs

-The minister of Crown–Indigenous relations (ministre des relations couronne-autochtones) is a minister of the Crown in the Canadian Cabinet, one of two ministers (the other being the minister of northern affairs) who administer Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC), the department of the Government of Canada which is responsible for administering the Indian Act and other legislation dealing with "Indians and lands reserved for the Indians" under subsection 91(24) of the Constitution Act, 1867.
-The minister is also more broadly responsible for overall relations between the federal government and First Nations, Métis, and Inuit.
+In Canada, the minister of Crown–Indigenous relations (ministre des relations couronne-autochtones) is a minister of the Crown who is responsible for the Department of Crown–Indigenous Relations and Northern Affairs, along with the minister of northern and Arctic affairs.
+The department administers the Indian Act and other legislation dealing with "Indians and lands reserved for the Indians" under subsection 91(24) of the Constitution Act, 1867.
+The minister is also more broadly responsible for overall relations between the Government of Canada and First Nations, Métis, and Inuit.

-Marc Miller has been the present minister of Crown–Indigenous relations since October 26, 2021.
+Rebecca Alty has served as The minister of Crown–Indigenous relations since May 13, 2025.
+The minister is selected by the prime minister and appointed by the Crown.
+The position is one of two portfolios responsible for policies relating to Indigenous peoples in Canada, with the minister of Indigenous services overseeing service delivery.

+Legal title

+The original title of the position in the Department of Indian Affairs and Northern Development Act was "Minister of Indian Affairs and Northern Development".
+It was changed to "Minister of Aboriginal Affairs and Northern Development" on May 18, 2011, and to "Minister of Indigenous and Northern Affairs" on November 4, 2015.
+The current title under Crown–Indigenous Relations and Northern Affairs Canada was introduced on August 28, 2017, when Prime Minister Justin Trudeau announced that the Department of Indian Affairs and Northern Development would be restructure and gradually abolished.

 The current version of the position was created alongside the minister of Indigenous services, who administers Indigenous Services Canada, the department responsible for health care, water, and other services to Indigenous communities when Prime Minister Justin Trudeau announced on August 28, 2017, that the federal government intended to abolish the Indigenous and Northern Affairs Canada department.

-Legal title

-The applied title of the Department of Indian Affairs and Northern Development (DIAND), under the Federal Identity Program, is Indigenous and Northern Affairs Canada (INAC).
-INAC is responsible for policies relating to Aboriginal peoples in Canada, that comprise the First Nations, Inuit and Métis.
-The title has been changed over the last decade from "Minister of Indian Affairs and Northern Development" to a working title of "Minister of Aboriginal Affairs and Northern Development Canada" on May 18, 2011, during the cabinet shuffle under then-Prime Minister Stephen Harper, and again to "Minister of Indigenous and Northern Affairs Canada" during the 29th Canadian Ministry on November 4, 2015.
-The current working title under CIRNAC was introduced in the 29th Ministry on August 28, 2017, in which Prime Minister Justin Trudeau announced that the Indigenous and Northern Affairs Canada would be gradually abolished.
+The Department of Indian Affairs and Northern Development Act was formally repealed with the Budget Implementation Act, 2019, and replaced with the Department of Crown-Indigenous Relations and Northern Affairs Act and Department of Indigenous Services Act.

+Before 1996, and from 2018 to 2024, responsibility for northern affairs was held by a separate minister of northern affairs.
+The positions were consolidated on December 20, 2024, with Minister of Crown–Indigenous Relations Gary Anandasangaree becoming Minister of Crown–Indigenous Relations and Northern Affairs, and split again on May 13, 2025, with the northern affairs position was reintroduced as the minister of northern and Arctic affairs.